IFRA

 Iffley Fields Residents Association

-Iffley Fields is a great place to live.
-We welcome people from diverse backgrounds and cultures and aim to encourage a community spirit.
 IFRA was set up in 1997 and covers Argyle Street, Bedford Street, Chester Street, Daubeny Road, Eyot Place, Fairacres Road, Greyfriars Court, Jackdaw Lane, Parker Street, Stratford Street and Warwick Street.

 Sign up for regular email updates iffleyfields@gmail.com